 In Hawaii, Lyn’s of Waikiki, came out with belted, high waisted, rugged cotton-blended trunks w/ vertical stripping on the hip and sold a few pairs to The Outrigger Canoe Club.
 Probably the most famous surfer in the world at the time was Duke Kahanamoku who wore his throughout the depression.
 He traveled extensively giving surfing exhibitions, appeared in a number of Hollywood films and because he was considered somewhat of a heartthrob with the ladies, his outfits had a big international influence on the perception of how surfers should dress.

 In the late 40's, Members of The Manhattan Beach Surf Club would purchase white sailor pants at the Salvation Army and then would trim off the bottoms so that they ended just below the knees.
-Using larger sizes (with a drewstring that held them tight) which gave them a baggier inseam which helped protect their inner thighs from the chaffing that occurred from constantly rubbing their legs against the paraffin wax on their boards.
-Whereas, in the past, men's bathing suits has been fitted, high waisted, often with belts or buckles.
+Using larger sizes (with a drawstring that held them tight) which gave them a baggier inseam which helped protect their inner thighs from the chaffing that occurred from constantly rubbing their legs against the paraffin wax on their boards.
+Whereas, in the past, men's bathing suits has been fitted, high waisted & often with belts or buckles.
 The members of The Manhattan Beach Surf Club, (who when not surfing) wore them low on their waist and often left the drawstring untied.
 They lived in those pants and to others they might have appeared, scroungy and dirty, but they had their own vocabulary, were young, handsome and had a certain swagger, which made them very popular with the ladies.
 This functional, raunchy style started to define the casual purpose driven attitude and aesthetic for future surf wear.
-The thing that helped fuel the influence of the Manhattan Beach Surf Club, in part was that their club house was simultaneously morphing into into the world’s first retail surf shop.
+The thing that helped fuel the influence of the Manhattan Beach Surf Club, in part was that their club house was simultaneously morphing into the world’s first retail surf shop.
 (Velzy Surfboards - opened in early 1950’s).
 They were all young at the time, but a lot of later big names in surfing came out of that group.

 One of Dale Velzy’s young shapers would go on to become one of the most iconic big wave surfers ever.
 Greg Knoll, known as “Da Bull” because of his large frame and that he would fearlessly charge down the front of giant waves, waves that very few others would be willing to ride.
 His famous black and white jailhouse board shorts were an early instance of Individuality in surf style clothing.
 The story according to him goes that, there was someone who had a similar surf style and the other guy kept getting credited by photographers for surfing giant waves that were actually ridden by Greg Knoll.
 So while in Hawaii, he went to the tailor shop of Minru Nii and had a distinctive pair of board shorts made, so that he wouldn’t be mistaken for other surfers.